kaspth/conventional_extensions/README.md

 end
 ```

+There are places where concerns are more suited:
-For multi-model concerns in `app/models/concerns`, you'd need modules or `ActiveSupport::Concern` to help with that.
+* Multi-model concerns in `app/models/concerns`, you'd need modules to help with that.
+* Needing to include multiple levels of modules and have them all inserted directly on the base class, concerns have this built in, but ConventionalExtensions can't support that.
+It's a rare use case nonetheless.

 ## Installation